 Is Eizan Ryu Jujitsu the best martial art?

-Many of us who train in the dojo find that to be the case, but what that means is that Eizan Ryu has a great balance of the qualities we are looking for in a martial art.
+Many of us who train in Eizan Ryu find that to be the case, but what that means is that this style has a great balance of the qualities we are looking for in a martial art.
 In truth, that is what matters.
 There is no “best martial art” – there are just various martial arts that offer different things.

 How is Eizan Ryu Jujitsu different from Brazilian Jiu Jitsu (BJJ)?

 BJJ is a martial art that is taught with a strong sport emphasis, and it involves mostly ground fighting and grappling.
 Eizan Ryu Jujitsu emphasizes both self defense and self development, and uses a wide variety of techniques to defend against strikes, grabs and weapons attacks.
 While the aim is to put the attacker on the ground, we do not encourage the practitioner to go to the ground themselves.

 Eizan Ryu Jujitsu was founded in New York City in the 1960s.
 While we maintain many of the traditions of the Japanese martial arts, and while some of our techniques are based on classical jujitsu movements, we are a modern urban martial art.

 Will Eizan Ryu Jujitsu teach me how to defend myself in the street?